 What does he mean by that?
 I believe he means that God correlates his judgment and mercy so that their combined effect is greater than the sum of their individual effects; that is, God’s perfect judgments and his perfect mercy together restore humanity to a far greater and better state beyond their original condition when humanity was first created as being “good” (Genesis 1: 31).

 All of restored humanity will eventually be far better than merely good.
-For more teaching about the concept of God’s restoration, see another teaching on my website titled “Restoration.”
+For more teaching about the concept of God’s restoration, see another teaching on this website titled “Restoration.”

 Think of that synergistic effect of judgment and mercy this way.
 Picture a human courtroom scenario when a defendant will often throw himself or herself upon the mercy of the court; often when that happens the judge will make provision for the defendant to become involved in some program that will lift the defendant higher than their former social and criminal status.
 That’s a very dim picture of how God’s judgment and mercy work together to make our final state better than our original condition.